 It is a vicious circle that the speaker is describing, one in which fear spawns fear, all because one has become enamored by the darker side of the Earth and time.

 About Letitia Elizabeth Landon

-Alongside her poetry, she wrote several novels such as, Ethel Churchill, Or The Two Brides and Francesca Carrara both of which were published in the the 1830s.
+Alongside her poetry, she wrote several novels such as, Ethel Churchill, Or The Two Brides, and Francesca Carrara both of which were published in the 1830s.